 Summer may not “technically” be over, but we’ve been ready to swap our sandals for snow boots for a solid month.
-Don’t get us wrong, we love everything about the off-season in Breckenridge (like snagging a dinner reservation at a reasonable hour).
+Don’t get us wrong, we love everything about the off-season in Breckenridge (like snagging a dinner reservation at a reasonable hour at one of our favorite restaurants Ember or Relish).
 However, everyone knows that Summit County really shines when it’s dusted in fresh powder.
 With fall and winter right around the corner, now is the perfect time to think about snatching up a seasonal rental in Breckenridge.

 If you fantasize about skipping Sunday traffic and renting a cozy mountain house during ski season, here are a few tips for making that dream a reality:

 Applying for a seasonal rental in Breckenridge instantly becomes more fun when you involve roommates.
 Think about another family who’d want to split the rent on a large property, like the Ten Mile View house.
 It has three bedrooms and three bathrooms, a huge kitchen, a gas burning fireplace, a pool table, and plenty of space for the kids to run around.
 When considering potential roommates, narrow it down to people you wouldn’t mind getting snowed in with.
 It will probably happen.

 Think those gorgeous mountain lodges are out of reach?
 You can likely afford a luxury home in Summit County if you’re willing to share.
 The Lone Hand Way house boasts a whopping 2,400 square feet of living space, making it perfect for a big group of friends or several families.
 The main level has three (count ‘em!) master suites, and a separate bunkroom on the upper level can sleep six little ones.
 With less money spent on rent, you can splurge on some of the incredible restaurants downtown – and a babysitter.

 3. Be thorough in your search